airbus-cert/Yagi/README.md

 #### Install Dependencies

-As ghidra use `bison` and `flex` to parse  the `sleigh` grammar, we need first to install build dependencies from [here](https://github.com/lexxmark/winflexbison/releases/tag/v2.5.24)
+As Ghidra uses `bison` and `flex` to parse  the `sleigh` grammar, we need first to install build dependencies from [here](https://github.com/lexxmark/winflexbison/releases/)

 You also need the `IDA` SDK associated with you version of IDA.

 #### Cmake

-`yagi` build system is based on cmake, you need to install from [here](https://github.com/Kitware/CMake/releases/download/v3.20.4/cmake-3.20.4-windows-x86_64.msi).
+`Yagi`'s build system is based on cmake; you can find an MSI package [here](https://github.com/Kitware/CMake/releases/).

-You need at least a visual studio compiler with c++ tollchain.
+You need at least a Visual Studio compiler with C++ toolchain.

 #### Production

-To generate a Wix installer, you need to install [WiX](http://wixtoolset.org/releases/v3.11.1/stable) before Then `cmake` magic happen:
+To generate a Wix installer, you need to install [WiX](https://github.com/wixtoolset/wix3/releases) before.

+Then let the `cmake` magic happen:

 ```
 git clone https://github.com/airbus-cert/Yagi --recursive